-How to buy Micron shares
+How to buy Micron (MU) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Micron Technology Inc is a semiconductors business with stocks listed in the US.
 Micron shares (MU) are listed on the NASDAQ and all prices are listed in US Dollars.
 Its last market close was US$67.51 – a decrease of 0.25% over the previous week.
 Here's how to invest if you're based in Australia.

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.